Quiz Question

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is Constrictor knot.
+The correct answer is It caused progressive TPA under-correction.

 🔍 Key Findings